yb33n/awesome-developer/docs/html/html-brief-intro.md

 ## What is HTML?

-HTML, which stands for HyperText Markup Language, is the standard markup language used to create web pages.
+HTML, which stands for **HyperText Markup Language**, is the standard markup language used to create web pages.
 It describes the structure of a web page semantically and originally included cues for the appearance of the document.

 Key points about HTML: